Meet Defects Drummer Harry Jennings | TEN OF CLUBS

 There are a lot of memories, but not so many are suitable for a family audience!
 The two years we spent together in college were really great times.
 We had a lot of fun.
 Probably can’t say more than that!

-He had the idea for Ten of Clubs years ago.
-He’d tell me and our mate Youssef about the meaning behind the name, and what he planned to do.
+Skev had the idea for TEN OF CLUBS years ago.
+He’d tell me about the meaning behind the name and what he planned to do.
 It’s great to see him developing the brand.
 I’ve always loved Skev’s creative vibe.

-Skev’s like me: he’s very focussed on making things perfect.
-You can tell that with Ten of Clubs.
-The quality of the fit, the comfort of the material; it’s all just right.
-Yeah, I’m proud of what he’s doing.
-I wear my Ten of Clubs t-shirt – Head Cave Tee – pretty much all the time!
+I’m proud of what he’s doing.
+I wear my Head Cave Tee pretty much all the time!
 It’s what I wear most often when I’m performing.
 Out there representing!

-I do, occasionally.
 I have a passion for sci-fi novels and comic books.
 I read Watchmen every year, at least twice.
-Alan Moore is a genius.
+Alan Moore is a genius!
 I have a couple of V for Vendetta tattoos.
 Yeah, sci-fi and superheroes have been an obsession of mine from a very young age.

 What’s next for Defects?